patel-krishna/ATM-Threads/README.md

 # ATM Machine Simulation

 Java program for COMP 346 Assignment 1.
-Understanding processes and threads in an Operating System but simulating an ATM machine.
+Understanding processes and threads in an Operating System by simulating an ATM machine.

 ## Description